 To find out more about the recycled paper products your shredded waste could help to make, click here.

-After we have shredded your waste paper safely and securely, it’s immediately compressed into bales and sent for recycling.
-You will then receive a certificate of destruction, which confirms your documents have been fully destroyed and recycled.
 We can also provide environmental certificates that tell you how much your waste paper has been recycled over a period of time.